a5rojas/a5rojas.github.io/_pages/teaching.md

 redirect_from:
   - /teaching.html
 ---
 I am passionate about teaching and mentoring, and believe that everyone deserves a chance to learn, regardless of their background.
-One major reason for why I chose to pursue a Ph.D. is because I find purpose in teaching and mentoring future generations.
-I strongly believe that thoughtfully-targeted teaching materials can play a huge influence in students' success and morale.
+One major reason why I chose to pursue a Ph.D. is because I find purpose in teaching and mentoring future generations.
+I believe that thoughtfully-targeted teaching materials can play a huge influence in students' success and morale.

 ## As Teaching Assistant (Stanford)
 - Probability Theory for Statistical Inference (STATS 118): Fall 2025.